-These loans, however, have several disadvantages.
-They have a higher interest rate than secured loans, although having a lower interest rate than credit cards.
+With anything else in life, however, these loans may have some disadvantages.
+They have a higher interest rate than secured loans, although they have a lower interest rate than credit cards.
 This means you might end up paying up to 30% in interest.
 This is particularly true if your credit score is poor.
 Fees and penalties such as the origination charge, which covers the cost of processing the loan, are also included.

 Another price to be aware of is the prepayment or early payment fee, which is paid to compensate for the interest that would have been earned had your loan matured.

 We’ll need to acquire all of the relevant information, including the amount of your principle loan, the interest rate, and the total number of years you have to pay.
 Then we put these numbers into the following formula:

 - Where P is the principal, r is the interest rate, and t is the period in years, A = P(1+rt).